ksharma120497/ksharma120497/README.md

 - Grafana
 - Android
 - gRPC

-## Projects 🚀

-### Bayesian Image Segmentation (2024)
-- Worked as a Research Assistant at RIT to utilize Gradio to create a front-end for seamless interaction with image segmentation algorithms, and designed experiments on 10,000+ images to advance computer vision research.

-### Cloud based Vehicle Monitoring and Driver Behavior System (2019)
-- Researched on the vehicle's OBD port and engine to find out relations between 50 different parameters of the vehicle to predict the breakdown of the vehicle and driving patterns.
-- Developed an Android application using Android Studio that displays graphs from Matplotlib saved on AWS S3 and can display it for users.

 ## Leadership and Achievements 🏆
 - Trained & mentored over 20+ company associates in React.js which assisted in employee upskilling.